Edward A Hurvitz, MD

 • Journal Article

-Post-Fracture Inpatient and Outpatient Physical/Occupational Therapy and Its Association with Survival among Adults with Cerebral Palsy.
+Post‑Fracture Inpatient and Outpatient Physical and Occupational Therapy and Their Association With Survival Among Adults With Cerebral Palsy

 • Journal Article